manjamcmills/Credit_Risk_Analysis/README.md

 The features included everything except "loan_status".
 Here is a snapshot of the features data frame called “X”:
 ![](Resources/X_group.png)

-The target group only contain the "loan_status".
+The target group only contains the "loan_status".
 Here is a snapshot of the target data called “y”:

 <img src="Resources/y_group.png" alt="y_group" style="width:400px;"/>

 After separating into 2 groups, the “train_test_split” method from the scikit-learn library was used to further split the data into the 4 groups of X_train, X_test, y_train, and y_test.
 ![](Resources/train_test_groups.png)

 Since the majority class (68,470 “low risk loans”) and the minority class (347 “high risk loans”) were such different sizes, the following methods were applied to see which had the best results.